phonowell/fire-keeper/docs/functions/trimEnd.md

 `string`

-The characters to remove from the end.
-If omitted, removes whitespace
+Characters to remove from the end (defaults to whitespace)

 ## Returns